 Dr. Stacy Trasancos, PhD

-Stacy is the co-founder of Catholic Stand.
+Stacy is the co-founder of Catholic Stand and former Editor in Chief.
 In 2011, she had the idea to start a group site for Catholic citizens who wanted to write about how they live the truths the Church teaches, and Tito Edwards gave her the platform.
 Stacy is a mother of seven and a former research scientist for DuPont.
 She earned a PhD in Chemistry from the Pennsylvania State University in 1999 and a MA in Dogmatic Theology from Holy Apostles College and Seminary in 2014.
 She is the author of Science Was Born of Christianity: The Teaching of Fr.
 Stanley L. Jaki.
 Visit her website for more information on her writing, teaching, and life in the Adirondack Mountains.

 Birgit is a 50-something cradle Catholic who is passionate about the Church and the prolife movement.
 A graduate of Brescia University, she has employed her Bachelor of Art degree in pursuits ranging from Executive Director of Right to Life groups to Field Representative to Congressman Ron Lewis (R-KY).
 She has been married to her Catholic convert husband, Rick, for 40 years.
 They have four children and eight living grandchildren (all age eleven and under).
 Their frequent visits eliminate any fear of an empty nest!
 Birgit can also be found on her personal blog Designs By Birgit and Facebook fan page Designs By Birgit, where she utilizes her advertising and public relations experience to promote Life through her pro-life memes.